Diana Álvares Pereira de Melo, 11th Duchess of Cadaval: Career

 She studied international communication at the American University of Paris and attended the American School of Lisbon as a child.
 She manages the House of Cadaval's properties, which historically include the Palace of the Dukes of Cadaval in Évora, and the Muge estate in Santarém.

 In the summer of 2015, the duchess collaborated with Hubert de Givenchy to open to the public an exhibit of haute couture bridal gowns in the palace church, Saint John-the-Evangelist.
 Chosen and arranged by Givenchy, the twelve dresses on display were originals borrowed from such designers as Yves Saint-Laurent, Balenciaga, Dior and include "The Nun" gown designed in 1972 for the marriage of the Spanish Caudillo Franco's granddaughter, Carmen Martínez-Bordiú to Alfonso XIII's grandson Alfonso de Bourbon, Duke of Cadíz, as well as the Givenchy dress Diana wore for her own 2008 wedding.

 She is also an author of several books on personalities pertaining to the history of the Portuguese monarchy, which she publishes under the name of Diana de Cadaval.

-Succession
+Family

+Dona Diana's father Jaime Álvares Pereira de Melo (1913-2001) was the son of Dom Mino Álvares Pereira de Melo, who was the head of the 3rd branch of the House of Bragance, the son of countess Zileri dal Verme, née Lucchesi-Palli, the daughter of Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry.
+His father married his future mother Diane de Gramont, the daughter of Arnaud de Gramont and of countess de Gramont, née Brincard on the 2nd of December 1911 in Saint-Pierre-du-Gros-Caillou church in Pau.
+Dom Mino was the great-grandson of Duke of Montmorency-Luxembourg.

-Dona Diana's father was married twice, but only the second marriage was a religious ceremony.
+Jaime Álvares Pereira de Melo was married twice, but only the second marriage was a religious ceremony.
 Diana has two older half-sisters, an older half-brother (born from her father's extramarital relationship) and a younger sister: